akazukin5151/approportionment/README.md

     - You're using the intrinsics feature
     - You're *not* using STV for 10,000 voters and >7 parties
 - Fused multiply add (fma) might speed up the program.
 Quick benchmarks for me showed that it was faster for non STV methods but slower for STV, which is why there are two separate feature toggles.
 - Try using [Profile-guided optimizations](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).
 There's no code to add so it's up to you to provide samples and recompile.
 I suggest `config/config.dhall` as it has a variety of parties and all non-STV methods; and `config/stv-profiling.dhall` for STV.
-I used 1000 voters for both configs, and saw a 35% speed up for `config.dhall` and a 5% speed up for STV.
+I used 1000 voters for both configs, and saw a 35% speed up for `config.dhall` and a 5% speed up for STV [0].
 Try using a more varied sample for STV.

+[0] This might be outdated now

 ### Development